 Prepare the shoots and tendrils, discard the tough stems, separate into small bits.

 Add the tenerumi to boiling, salted water and bring to the boil again (estimate 3 cups of water per person).

 Add the pasta and cook.

-When the pasta is cooked, check that you have the correct consistency – it should be like a very thick soup.
-You may need to drain some of the liquid
+When the pasta is cooked, check that you have the correct consistency – it should be like a very thick soup and you may need to drain some of the liquid.

 Add the warm tomato mixture and more basil.